 - Hot Flashes

-Even though I feel guilty that Ari may be experiencing symptoms as well, the guilt doesn’t dig as deeply … because I know that if it weren’t for this medication he may not have a mommy at all.
+Even though I feel guilty that Ari was affected, the guilt doesn’t dig as deeply.
+Because I know that if it weren’t for this medication, he may not have a mommy at all.

 I beat that SOB…

 I am in no way AT ALL the woman I was before pregnancy.
 I am so much better.
 I have a story.
 I have depth…I see and approach the world in a whole new way.
 I have an un-measurable compassion for others… the world and MYSELF!

 The Lord has absolutely SCHOOLED me over the last 2 plus years.
 I have been through it… and you know what?
 I would not change one second of misery and suffering I endured.
 It a purification of sorts.